Volkswagen expects chips shortage to ease in Q3

-Volkswagen (VOWG_p.DE) expects a shortage in semiconductor supply to ease in the third quarter but sees the bottlenecks continuing in the long-term, a board member told Handelsblatt newspaper.
+BERLIN (Reuters) - Volkswagen expects a shortage in semiconductor supply to ease in the third quarter but sees the bottlenecks continuing in the long-term, a board member told Handelsblatt newspaper.

 “At the moment we have reached the lowest point.
 We are facing the toughest six weeks,” Murat Aksel, the head of procurement on the Volkswagen board, told the newspaper in an interview.